dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 });
 ```

-*I'm at thsi stage at 16:45 of Monday April 14, 2025.
+*I'm at this stage at 16:45 of Monday April 14, 2025.
 No error detected in Cursor*

 ### Run the Basic Electron App: